CSJoyce/programmingportfolio/index.md

 cjoyce764@gmail.com

-### Python Group Project
+### Lights Game

 A mouse controlled Python game in which the player attempts to find hidden chests in a black room while simultaneously being hunted down by monsters.
-As time progresses, new monsters spawn in, and each time a chest is found a new one is spawned in a random location on the screen.
+As time progresses, new monsters spawn in, and each time a chest is found a new chest and harder enemy is spawned in a random location on the screen.
 Score will be the time that they player survives.

 ![sccap1](https://github.com/CSJoyce/Lights-Game/blob/master/game.jpg?raw=true)